sal55/langs/QLang/readme.md

 ### Q Compiled Functions

-The aim of this new project is to add a new category of compiled function:
+The aim of this new project is to have special functions that work with T types and compile to native code.

-**sub, fun** Procedures and functions which are intepreted and use V types (so T and B are only used within a V type).

-**proc, func/function** Procedures and functions which are compiled to in-memory native code, and use solely T types

-Call those **S** and **F** functions respectively (Slow and Fast; I don't yet have a snappy designation).
+To that end, Q will effectively incorporate another language, that I will call **B** for now.
+B is a kind of M-lite.

+Q functions will use **fun sub**, B uses **func proc**.
+B requires type declarations, will be allowed in Q functions do, but there they are optional.
+This to allow suitable functions to be flipped between Q and B, by having compatible syntax.

-To simplify the project, F functions only use T types, not mixed V and T as I attempted within the M5 project, which got very hairy.
+B will only deal with T types, not mixed V and T as I'd attempted within the M5 project which got very hairy.

-For calls between S and F functions, conversions are needed.
-Unboxing V types to a compatible T type if there is one (eg. Array of T to Slice of T), or boxing T types to a suitable V type.
-(B bit-types are mainly used with a V type.
-Support is limited.)

-I'm going to try and keep the language the same, except that F functions will need type annotations.
-S functions can have optional type annotations, to allow a function to be flipped from one to the other, provided the types will work on both.
+Q functions can call B ones, and I think B functions will be to call Q, but that is less common and probably less useful.
+Q calling B is little different to calling FFI functions.

 ### Implementation

 Q normally compiles programs to in-memory bytecode and runs it immediately.
 (I no longer have an on-disk bytecode representation.)

-For embedded F functions, those are converted to in-memory x64 code.
+For embedded B functions, those are converted to in-memory x64 code.
 This part will be challenging; static code normlly uses a hefty type-analysis phase, which is missing from Q. So I will try and perform any interventions that are needed, eg. type conversions, within the code generator.

 Efficient x64 code generation also used a considerable backend (to IL then to x64 representation then to actual machine code).
 Here, I may start off with naive x64 code generation.
 Not as performant, but such code working on T types should still be much faster than interpreted code on V types.